 For the Kentucky, Greater California, New Jersey, and Louisiana and Greater Georgia registries, NCI funds are combined with funding from the Centers for Disease Control and Prevention (CDC) through the National Program of Cancer Registries and with funding from the states.

-Use the links in the map below to view a description of each SEER registry, including the number of persons by race.
+Click on a colored area in the map below or visit the list of registries to view a description of each SEER registry, including the number of persons by race.
 The number of persons by race for all registries combined are presented in a separate table.

 SEER Investigators Web site (login required) - provides communication and contact materials for investigators from the SEER registries.